Research Lab – Department of Clinical Sciences

 - Chronic musculoskeletal pain in cats

-- Canine osteoarthritis: a model of human osteoarthritis pain
+- Chronic pain in dogs: a model of human chronic pain

 Wall of Fame